IT is inevitable you will go a little mad when you have your first baby. From the moment they arrive your whole world is

-I fed, changed, held my daughter but I was doing all of this under a black cloud.
-I felt numb.
+I fed, changed and held my daughter but I was doing it all under a black cloud.
 I didn’t know who I was any more.
-I believed I was getting it all wrong.
-I loved my baby, but I felt no joy in being a mother.
-Just guilt about being unhappy, stress and self-hatred.
+I truly believed I was getting it all wrong.
+I loved her, but I felt no joy in being a mother.
+Just guilt, fear, stress and self-hatred.
+My daughter deserved better.

 But the thing I discovered about secret pain.
 The longer you keep it a secret, the more it hurts.

 I continued with the Cognitive Behaviour Therapy, received valuable support from PND help group Home-Start Mothers In Mind (MIMS) and eventually my symptoms improved.
 It was a long and hard process but it worked.
 I was determined to get better for my baby and I did.
 I just wish I had spoken up sooner and not lost the first year of my eldest daughter’s life to an illness.

-I even had another baby to celebrate.
-And despite being totally prepared for it this time, I did NOT get Post Natal Depression after giving birth.
-In fact, I was happier than ever because I got to enjoy being a mum to a new baby for the first time…
+Despite being prepared for it, I did NOT get PND after giving birth for the second time.
+In fact, I was happier than ever because I got to enjoy having a newborn baby for the first time…

-I am rubbish at producing babies who sleep.
-I am rubbish at getting to morning play groups on time.
-I am rubbish at making stuff out of cardboard boxes.
-I am rubbish at keeping my house tidy and making homemade baby food, but that doesn’t matter.
+I am rubbish at getting anywhere on time.
+I am rubbish at making castles out of cardboard boxes.
+I am rubbish at keeping my house tidy and making homemade baby food, but I now know that none of that matters.
 Because I just have to look at my smiling, happy children to know that I am definitely not rubbish at babies.